meeq/FlappyBird-N64/README.md

 ## Build the ROM

 Run `make` to produce a ROM file from this source tree.
 The filename of the ROM is derived from the `ROM_VERSION` variable, which will reference the current Git tag or commit hash.
-If the repository has uncommitted changes, the ROM will be marked `-dirty` (indicating that it is not suitable for release).
+If the project has uncommitted changes, the ROM will be marked `-dirty` (indicating that it is not suitable for release).

 A known-good version of [LibDragon](https://github.com/DragonMinded/libdragon) will be checked-out as a Git submodule and built as part of the Makefile process.